The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Experiments

-\textbf{Execute target NSFW attack with various category of latents.} As shown in Table \ref{inverted_images}, the results demonstrate that, compared to using Gaussian latent variables, latents derived from NSFW images have significantly higher ASR while requiring fewer optimization iterations.
-Although using latent variables unrelated to target concept can still achieve successful attack, they demand substantially more iterations, compromising efficiency and results in lower ASR.
-More analysis found in Appendix.~\ref{app:others}.
+\textbf{Optimization Timestep and Space}.
+Given 50 inference steps, we selected $t=5$, $t=18$, $t=30$, and $t=43$ to compare different approximate optimization strategies.
+Fig.~\ref{diversity_timestep_modular}(b) shows that the 18th and 30th timesteps achieve the same highest ASR under unconstrained settings.
+However, with limited optimization iterations, the 30th timestep performs better and converges faster to its optimum.
+We further compare IVO with Textual Inversion, a classic style transfer method.
+Both approaches operate in a continuous embedding space (one for image embedding and the other for textual embedding).
+Table~\ref{optimization_space} shows that Textual Inversion exhibits notably low ASR (16\% and 8\%), implying it suffers from the same limitation as prompt-based attacks.
+This also reveals that continuous optimization space is not the unique advantage of IVO.
+Additional analysis can be found in Appendix~\ref{app:timestep}.

-\textbf{Optimization space.} We compare IVO with Textual Inversion, a technique used for style transfer.
-Both of them operate in continuous space.
-Table \ref{optimization_space} demonstrates that Textual Inversion has notably low ASR (16\% and 8\%) while IVO achieves excellent performance.
-This reveals two key points: (1) Continuous optimization space is not IVO's only advantage.
-(2) Methods like Textual Inversion are not directly applicable to attacking unlearned DMs.
-We further evaluate both on FLite \cite{Flit}, a model trained on a strictly curated dataset devoid of NSFW content.
-Neither succeeds in attack, confirming that continuous space optimization cannot synthesize concepts out of nothing and only reactivates pre-existing unsafe knowledge.
-Please refer to Appendix.~\ref{app:others} and \ref{app:w/o prior} for details.
+\textbf{Latent Initialization Strategy.} As shown in Table \ref{inverted_images}, compared to using random latents $z_{rand}^T$, latents derived from reference images containing erased concept require significantly fewer optimization iterations and have a much higher ASR.
+Although reference images irrelevant to the erased concept can still achieve successful attacks, they require far more iterations, impairing efficiency and resulting in lower ASR.
+Additional analysis can be found in Appendix.~\ref{app:others}.

-\textbf{Optimization Timestep}.
-Given 100 inference steps, we selected the 10th, 35th, 60th, and 85th steps for adversarial optimization, respectively.
-Fig. \ref{diversity_timestep_modular}(b) shows that the 60th and 35th steps achieve the same highest ASR when there are no restrictions.
-However, when optimization iterations are restricted, the 60th step performs better because it reaches the performance peak earlier.
-Appendix~\ref{app:others} explains why we only include single denoising step.
+\textbf{Surrogate Model}.
+As displayed in Table~\ref{ablation_surrogate_model}, when the surrogate model is also an unlearned DM, IVO remains effective, but its ASR performance is compromised.
+This is because unlearned DMs exhibit distributional divergence from vanilla DMs, while retaining some similarities rooted in the incomplete erasure of concepts.
+Additional results are provided in Appendix~\ref{app:surrogate}.